Ashok0/EnderalVREssentials-Nightly/README.md

 [**PapyrusUtil VR - Scripting Utility Functions v3.6b**](https://www.nexusmods.com/skyrimspecialedition/mods/13048?tab=files): An SKSE plugin adding several new scripts with native functions that provide various conveniences related to data storage and other misc functions to the scripter/modder.
 DynDOLOD requirement.

+[**Papyrus Extender - VR - 2.3**](https://www.nexusmods.com/skyrimspecialedition/mods/22854?tab=files): SKSE64 plugin that extends Papyrus script functionality, with over 275 new Papyrus functions, and 29 events.
+- Required by FEC.
+Do not upgrade to v4.3.

 [**DynDOLOD Resources SE v3.00 Alpha-15**](https://www.nexusmods.com/skyrimspecialedition/mods/52897?tab=files): DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
 By combining DynDOLOD with xLODGen users can create drastically enhanced static object LOD + tree LOD and the new, optional dynamic distant object LOD in a few simple steps.

 [**Dear Diary VR - Paper SkyUI and Categorized Favorites v1.06**](https://www.nexusmods.com/skyrimspecialedition/mods/44874?tab=files): Replacer for Skyrim interface in a paper style.